ddmitov/perl-executing-browser-qtwebengine/README.md

 ## Security

-* PEB does not need, does not implement and does not use a server process.
+* PEB does does not implement and does not use a server process.
+* PEB does not access web content.
 * PEB Perl scripts are only local scripts.
 * PEB Perl scripts are executed with no sandbox.
-* PEB does not access web content.

 ## Limitations